What is your cleaning routine?

 How do you correct bad behavior?

 First, we do not allow any abusive treatment of dogs.
 No exceptions.
 We have a variety of ways to address behavior issues with dogs.
 It starts with how the packs are structured.
 We will watch the dogs and mix and match them to make sure we have good groups of dogs who have similar energy levels and compatible personalities.
 The next level is to manage the pack simply with our voices.
 For dogs who persist in fixated or negative behavior we have squirt bottles with water in them to distract the dog from its behavior.
-Some dogs think the squirt bottles are toys and enjoy them, so for those dogs we have bottles with a little bit of vinegar mixed in so that the squirt is a correction and not a game.
-We can also use leashes to guide the dogs and have several audible distractions used to interrupt negative behavior such as shaker cans (aluminum cans with pennies in them) and if needed air horns.
+Some dogs think the squirt bottles are toys and enjoy them, so for those dogs we have "shakers" which are milk containers with a couple pennies in side to make noise.
+This serves as a visual and aural distraction to deter the negative behavior.
 If the negative behavior persists we will put the dog up for a short “time out” so that it can calm down and break its fixation on the negative behavior.
+If there is a need for further training or the use of longer term teaching tools (such as a leash, gentle leader, muzzle, etc) we will discuss that with the owner.

 What do you do about aggressive dogs?

-We screen every dog that comes to Home Sweet Home to make sure it will be a good fit with our packs.
-We do not allow dogs that demonstrate they do not do well in a pack setting.
+We screen every dog that comes to Home Sweet Home to make sure it will be a good fit with our packs through our introduction process.
+We do not allow dogs that demonstrate they do not do well in a pack setting and is inappropriate for daycare.
 (A dog does not have to do well in a pack to be a good dog.
 Some dogs prefer to be alone and some dogs don’t like sharing their people – and that’s ok.)
 If a dog shows aggressive behavior we will evaluate the situation to see what might be causing it.
 If the aggressive behavior becomes a pattern we will ask that dog not to return to Home Sweet Home.
 Some dogs just have bad days, and sometimes as a dog ages it becomes less tolerant of other dogs.
 We judge the appropriateness of each dog individually.

 What do you do if there is a fight?